julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 ### [Mia - Why Agraulos?]

 **Mia:**
 So, Aglauros, right?
 Who is she?
-Daughter, sister, country woman, princess?
+Daughter, sister, princess, country woman?
 Clear water?
 There’s just some gravity, pulling her down… Falling, turned to stone, and falling again.
 There’s a *pathos* to her.
 Sorry that’s Greek again. *Pathos*, it’s like… *emotion*s, but… spicier?
 Pain and suffering.
 Pity and fear. *[to Josie]* I think *and* sounds better.
 Pity *and* Fear.

 Maybe that’s her connection, though, right?
 Tragedy?
 Pathos?
 Pity & Fear?
 Maybe she can tie this all together?
 Her three deaths?
 We can make this show about *her*?
 I’m into that.
 Maybe we can lay her story out, all the pieces — fit them back together, and see the *whole* picture?